Vithyashagar/IOT/README.md

 # IOT

 This project was part of the accedemic module Internet of Things.
+More info can be found [here](https://github.com/Vithyashagar/IOT/blob/main/IOT_Temp_check.pptx)

 ## Group Members
 [Kumarage L.V.A](https://github.com/LVABIMANIKumarage?tab=repositories),